Geometric vertex decomposition and liaison for toric ideals of graphs

 \begin{conjecture} Let $G$ be a finite simple graph with toric ideal $I_G \subseteq \mathbb{K}[E(G)]$.
 If $\init_{<}(I_G)$ is square-free with respect to a lexicographic monomial order $<$, then $I_G$ is geometrically vertex decomposable. \end{conjecture}

 By Theorem \ref{thm: gvdBipartite}, Conjecture \ref{mainconjecture} is true in the bipartite setting.
 In this section, we build a framework for proving Conjecture \ref{mainconjecture}.
 In particular, we reduce Conjecture \ref{mainconjecture} to checking whether certain related ideals are equidimensional, and we prove Conjecture \ref{mainconjecture} for the case where the generators in the universal Gr\"obner basis $\mathcal{U}(I_G)$ are quadratic.
-As a final comment, in Section 7 we show that the converse of Conjecture \ref{mainconjecture} will not be true by giving an example of a graph $G$ whose toric ideal $I_G$ is geometrically vertex decomposable, but $I_G$ has no initial ideal that is a square-free monomial ideal.